companionstudio/instagram-token-agent/README.md

 This is a first cut of this application, and there are still a lot of things to be done:

  - Add tests (!)
- - Improve documentation
+ - Improve documentation and setup instructions
- - Investigate a better scheduling/refresh solution
+ - Investigate a simpler scheduling/refresh solution
  - Work out a nice way to trigger the refresh tasks within the app or in heroku
  - Add a switch to turn the 'hello world' pages off in production
+ - Make the domain whitelist actually do something
+ - Add some mechanism whereby updating the starting token restarts the process